Last updated February 16th, 2022.

 kubectl), it will actually be deployed using Public Cloud additional disks (Cinder Volumes).
 We support the following Storage Classes:

-csi-cinder-high-speedcompliant with Managed Kubernetes Service after to the
+csi-cinder-high-speedcompliant with Managed Kubernetes Service after

-csi-cinder-classiccompliant with Managed Kubernetes Service after to the
+csi-cinder-classiccompliant with Managed Kubernetes Service after

 Storage Classes are based on Cinder, the OpenStack block storage service.
-The difference between them is the associated physical storage device,
+The difference between them is the associated physical storage device, and the fact that

 csi-cinder-high-speed uses SSD, while

 csi-cinder-classic uses traditional spinning disks.
 This is detailed in the Persistent Volumes guide.